-Dave Yang is a partner in the firm’s Seattle office, where he is a member of the government contracts and procurement policy practice group.
+Dave Yang is a partner in the firm’s Washington, D.C. office, where he is a member of the government contracts and procurement policy practice group.

 Businesses of all sizes look to Dave for his strategic counsel in navigating all phases of the procurement process.
 Drawing upon his practical knowledge of the government marketplace, Dave regularly advises clients on all critical aspects of their business, whether the subjects range from the more regular such as compliance and contract administration issues, bid protests, claims, diligence, intellectual property rights, prime-subcontractor disputes, and cost accounting matters to the more serious and unusual such as disclosures, investigations and government enforcement matters.